-- Offer limited choices.
-There are so many different styles of children’s clothing; some may not be suitable for the current season or day.
-Offer a few appropriate options for tops, bottoms, and shoes for your child to choose from.
-If you are concerned about colors and patterns clashing, it’s easy to control for this by sticking to neutrals or mix-and-match styles.
+- Simplify choices.
+With the multitude of children’s clothing styles available, not all may be suitable for the current season or occasion.
+Offer your child a limited selection of appropriate tops, bottoms, and shoes to choose from.
+Concerned about clashing colors and patterns?
+Stick to neutrals or mix-and-match styles.

 - Break down the task.
-Think about all the steps it takes for you to put on a pair of pants, and keep this in mind when guiding your child to do the same.
-At first, she may need you to help her balance, scrunch up a pant leg, or start a zipper.
+Consider all the steps involved when you put on a pair of pants.
+Apply the same mindset when guiding your child through the process.
+Initially, they may need assistance with balance, scrunching up a pant leg, or starting a zipper.
+Patience is key!

 - Allow plenty of time.
-When children are just learning a new skill, they need lots of practice before they can do it efficiently.
-If you’re running behind one morning, expecting your child to dress quickly may be unrealistic.
+Learning a new skill requires practice, and children need plenty of it before becoming efficient.
+If you’re running behind schedule one morning, expecting your child to dress quickly may be unrealistic.
 Consider this when planning your Montessori at home routine.

 Here is an example of a dressing area for a young preschooler.
 Everything is laid out and ready for the child, much like any prepared environment.
-The chair offers a steady place to sit down and put on pants, shirt, socks, and shoes.
+The chair offers a steady place to sit down and put on pants, a shirt, socks, and shoes.
 The mirror, brush, and cloth add another level of self-care awareness.
-The grey basket acts as a place for dirty laundry.
+The grey basket provides a place for dirty laundry.

 Teaching a child to be self-sufficient can be a daunting task!
-There certainly is more preparation up front, but it is absolutely worth the outcome of a confident, competent, independent child!
+There certainly is more upfront preparation, but it is absolutely worth the outcome of a confident, competent, independent child!

 Add these tips to the Helping Hands Toolbox and you’ll have one independent kid on your hands!